caitlyn-wilhelm/IceCoverage/DynamicExample/README.md

 bigplanet bpl.in
 ```

-This will generate a ["bigplanet file"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) called _DynamicExample.bpf_
+This will generate a ["bigplanet file"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) called _DynamicExample.bpf_ Next generate the figure with the following command:

-Now that we have all the data, run the following code in the command line:

 ```
 python makeplot.py <pdf | png>